Running CFDDFC with the AWS Console

 2. Launching Instances

-First launch a single master instance by following the same cloud launch instructions as before but observing the following details.
+First launch a single main instance by following the same cloud launch instructions as before but observing the following details.

 - Select the